 Hepatitis literally means “inflammation of the liver.”
 In the United States, there are three main types of hepatitis virus: A, B and C. Hepatitis A virus is present in fecal matter, and therefore can be transmitted via “rimming,” but is otherwise not usually considered an STD.
 Hepatitis B is often contracted through oral, vaginal and anal sex.
 Hepatitis C can also be contracted through sexual activity, although this is a less common means of transmission.
 While hepatitis A almost always goes away on its own, hepatitis B and C often cause chronic infections.
 Children and young adults are now vaccinated for hepatitis A and B; unfortunately, no vaccine is available for hepatitis C.

-Symptoms: Hepatitis B and C share symptoms including fever, fatigue, abdominal pain, appetite loss, nausea, vomiting, joint pain, dark urine, jaundice, pale bowel movements and jaundice.
+Symptoms: Hepatitis B and Hepatitis C share symptoms including fever, fatigue, abdominal pain, appetite loss, nausea, vomiting, joint pain, dark urine, jaundice, pale bowel movements and jaundice.
 However, many people have no symptoms until they develop liver failure: Chronic hepatitis B and C can damage the liver and cause cirrhosis.

 Treatment: Most who contract hepatitis B fully recover within a few months with rest, fluids, and healthy food, but there is no cure.
 In contrast, antiviral medication can cure more than 90 percent of those who contract hepatitis C. Any damage to the liver, however, is usually irreversible.